hanjinliu/napari-macrokit/README.md

 # >>> image1 = add(image0, 0.12)
 ```

-## Example of Combining Plugins
+## Combining Plugins

-Suppose you have two modules that uses `napari-macrokit`.
+Suppose you have two modules that use `napari-macrokit`.

 ```python
 # napari_module_0.py